yeungda/jcoffeescript/README.markdown

 Thanks to Jeremy Ashkenas and all contributors to the coffeescript project.
 Thanks to Raphael Speyer for helping with the design.
 Thanks to Daniel Cassidy for putting a lot of work into the code.
-Thanks to PandaWood for helping with the code.
+Thanks to PandaWood for maintaining the code.
 [JCoffeeScript Homepage](http://yeungda.github.com/jcoffeescript)